evereverland/2022/journal/2022-08-14-slogans-that-sizzle.md

 Can you add a phrase that is memorable, very concise and appealing to our audience?

+Core

 * What is remembered, lives
   * From the film [Nomadland]( https://www.imdb.com/title/tt9770150/characters/nm0000531 )

+Other possibilities

+* 2022-09-05 ~ Occupy Death
 * You only live twice
 * Live happily ever after
 * The end is not the end